Lokno/ArduinoControlUtilities/README.md

 * Minimum - The pulse with in microseconds to set the servo to the 0 position (default: 544)
 * Maximum - The pulse width in microseconds to set the servo to the extreme position (default: 2400)

+## csv_to_sketch.py

+Translates a CSV table representing a sequence of GPIO output values to an Arduino Sketch

+Uses zero compression to save memory

+### Dependencies
+* Python 3
+* python-benedict
+* appdirs

+### CSV File Schema (in no particular order):

+frame,pin_A,value_A,type_A,pin_B,value_B,type_B,...

+* frame (integer) - 1-indexed frame number
+  - file must have a complete set of frames 1 through n
+  - n will be determined automatically from the largest frame number in the file
+* pin_ (integer)   - output pin number on microcontroller
+* value_ (integer) - output value to go out on pin on this frame
+* type_ (string)   - type of pin, assumed to be a constant
+  - Valid Types
+    * servo       - A connected servo on the pin.
+Uses Arduino Servo library (valid values 0-180)
+    * digital     - digital pin (D2,D3,..) for digital output (valid values 0-1)
+    * analog      - analog pin  (A0,A1,...) for digital output (valid values 0-1)
+    * digital_pwm - digital pin (D2,D3,..) for pwm output (valid values 0-1)
+    * analog_pwm  - analog pin  (A0,A1,...) for pwm output (valid values 0-1)

 ## gensketch.py

 Translates a CSV table into an Arduino sketch that performs the represented effects.
 The generated Arduino sketch uses Renaud Bédard's coroutine library to handle concurrent operation of multiple servos (https://github.com/renaudbedard/littlebits-arduino/tree/master/Libraries/Coroutines).
 See the header at the top of the code for details.